wavefrontHQ/observability-for-kubernetes/docs/collector/filtering.md

 ## Metrics Filtering

-The Kubernetes Metrics Collector supports filtering metrics before they are reported to Operations for Applications.
+The Kubernetes Metrics Collector supports filtering metrics before they are reported to the Operations for Applications service.
 The following filtering options are supported for metrics:

   * **metricAllowList**: List of glob patterns.
 Only metrics with names matching this list are reported.
   * **metricDenyList**: List of glob patterns.
 Metrics with names matching this list are dropped.